documentcloud/underscore-contrib/CONTRIBUTING.md

 * Before you open a ticket or send a pull request, [search](https://github.com/documentcloud/underscore-contrib/issues) for previous discussions about the same feature or issue.
 Add to the earlier ticket if you find one.

 * Before sending a pull request for a feature, be sure to have [tests like found in Underscore](http://underscorejs.org/test/).
+Tests may be run in a browser by opening `test/index.html` or in the terminal by using the `grunt qunit` or `grunt watch:test` commands.

 * Use the same coding  [style as Underscore](https://github.com/documentcloud/underscore/blob/master/underscore.js).